codewithkeys/codewithkeys/README.md

 ### Hi there 👋🏾

 My name is Yoly Keys, I'm a Chicago native who has a passion for technology and innovation.
 I enjoy nothing more than learning the trends that technology is shaping in order for us to work more efficiently and see advancement and success.
-I've recently decided to take a leap of faith and joined a team of like-minded enthusiasts in mastering a programming language that has evolved from humble beginnings to power a large share of today’s digital world. #KenzieWorld
+I've recently decided to take a leap of faith and joined a team of like-minded enthusiasts in mastering a programming language that has evolved from humble beginnings to power a large share of today’s digital world.

 - 🔭 I’m currently working on saving the planet from Elon Musk.
 - 🌱 I’m currently learning Software Engineering Backend Development.